-As of December 31, 2016 (in thousands, except share and per share data) Pro Forma Actual As Adjusted Cash and cash equivalents \$ 1,323 \$ 9,670 Common stock warrant liability 1,843 907 Temporary stockholders' equity: Series D convertible preferred, par value \$0.0001 per share; authorized 900 and none, respectively, issued and outstanding 700 and none, respectively 485 Stockholders' equity: Series A junior participating preferred stock, par value \$0.0001 per share; authorized 30,000 shares, none outstanding Series B-1 convertible preferred, par value \$0.0001 per share; authorized 1,824.4 and none, respectively, issued and outstanding 1,824.4 and none, respectively Series C convertible preferred, par value \$0.0001 per share; authorized 2,900 shares and none, respectively, issued and outstanding 2,900 and none, respectively Series E convertible preferred, par value \$0.0001 per share; authorized none and 6,400 respectively, issued and outstanding none and 6,400, respectively Preferred stock, par value \$0.0001 per share; authorized 39,964,375.6 and 39,963,600, respectively, none outstanding Common stock, par value \$0.0001 per share; authorized 100,000,000 shares, issued and outstanding 777,238 and 7,254,686, respectively Additional paid-in capital 169,496 179,264 Accumulated other comprehensive income: Foreign currency translation adjustment 1,235 1,235 Accumulated deficit (168,974) ((168,974) Total stockholders' equity 1,757 11,525
+As of December 31, 2016 (in thousands, except share and per share data) Actual Pro Forma As Adjusted Cash and cash equivalents \$ 1,323 \$ 10,314 Common stock warrant liability 1,843 - Temporary stockholders' equity: Series D convertible preferred, par value \$0.0001 per share; authorized 900 and none, respectively, issued and outstanding 700 and none, respectively 485 - Stockholders' equity: Series A junior participating preferred stock, par value \$0.0001 per share; authorized 30,000 shares, none outstanding - - Series B-1 convertible preferred, par value \$0.0001 per share; authorized 1,824.4 and none, respectively, issued and outstanding 1,824.4 and none, respectively - Series C convertible preferred, par value \$0.0001 per share; authorized 2,900 shares and none, respectively, issued and outstanding 2,900 and none, respectively Series E convertible preferred, par value \$0.0001 per share; authorized none and 6,400 respectively, issued and outstanding none and 6,400, respectively - Preferred stock, par value \$0.0001 per share; authorized 39,964,375.6 and 39,963,600, respectively, none outstanding Common stock, par value \$0.0001 per share; authorized 100,000,000 shares, issued and outstanding 777,238 and 11,117,138, respectively - - Additional paid-in capital 169,496 180,815 Accumulated other comprehensive income: Foreign currency translation adjustment 1,235 1,235 Accumulated deficit (168,974) (168,974) Total stockholders' equity 1,757 13,076

-The pro forma as adjusted column above reflects (i) the full conversion of all outstanding shares of our Series C Convertible Preferred Stock and Series D Convertible Preferred Stock (including those issued on January 11, 2017) into 1,438,649 shares of common stock subsequent to December 31, 2016, (ii) the exercise of warrants to purchase 441,098 shares of common stock, issuance of such underlying shares and issuance of Replacement Warrants to purchase 441,098 shares of common stock from January 1, 2017 to March 27, 2017 and (iii) our sale of Units in this offering.
-The 441,098 warrants exercised from January 1, 2017 to March 27, 2017 represented 51% of our warrants reflected under "common stock warrant liability" and, as a result, we have reclassified 51% of the warrant liability balance to Additional Paid in Capital in the pro forma projections.
-Final valuation of the warrants may require a fair value adjustment through our Statement of Operations, and therefore there may be offsetting differences in the accounting of this reclassification between Additional Paid in Capital and Accumulated Deficit, with no impact to Total Stockholders' Equity.
+The pro forma as adjusted column above reflects (i) the full conversion of all outstanding shares of our Series B-1 Convertible Preferred Stock, Series C Convertible Preferred Stock and Series D Convertible Preferred Stock (including those issued on January 11, 2017) into 1,471,983 shares of common stock subsequent to December 31, 2016, (ii) the exercise of the Original Warrants to purchase 867,917 shares of common stock, receipt of approximately \$2.0 million reflecting the aggregate cash exercise price thereof and issuance of such underlying shares subsequent to December 31, 2016 and (iii) our sale of Units in this offering.
+The 867,917 Original Warrants exercised subsequent to December 31, 2016 represented all of our warrants reflected under "common stock warrant liability" and, as a result, we have reclassified the warrant liability balance to Additional Paid in Capital in the pro forma as adjusted column above.
+Final valuation of the Original Warrants may require a fair value adjustment through our Statement of Operations, and therefore there may be offsetting differences in the accounting of this reclassification between Additional Paid in Capital and Accumulated Deficit, with no impact to Total Stockholders' Equity.

-In connection with the exercise of the 441,098 warrants, we issued Replacement Warrants.
-We have not reflected the fair value of the Replacement Warrants in the pro forma projections as we have not finalized the valuation of these warrants.
+In connection with the exercise of the 867,917 Original Warrants, we issued Replacement Warrants for 867,917 shares of common stock under the letter agreement described under "Prospectus Summary-Recent Developments-Warrant Exercise Agreement".
+We have not reflected the fair value of the Replacement Warrants in the pro forma projections as we have not finalized the valuation of these Replacement Warrants.
 We believe that the Replacement Warrants will be classified as equity and will have a positive impact to Total Stockholders' Equity.
 The above discussion and table are based on 777,238 shares of common stock outstanding (actual) as of December 31, 2016 and: